Nintendo New York

 Nintendo New York (previously known as Nintendo World and Pokémon Center New York) is the flagship specialty store of video game corporation Nintendo.
 Located in 10 Rockefeller Plaza, at Rockefeller Center in New York City, the two-story, 10000 sqft store opened on May 14, 2005.

 About

-The two-floor store sells a wide variety of Nintendo video games and merchandise, including apparel, hardware, and accessories that are exclusive to the store, such as Japanese Mario character plushies, and special guides to a wide variety of Nintendo games.
+The two-floor store sells a wide variety of Nintendo video games and merchandise, including apparel, hardware, and accessories that are exclusive to the store, such as special guides to a wide variety of Nintendo games.
 The first floor is normally used for general Nintendo merchandise, while Pokémon merchandise is situated in a dedicated section on the second floor.

-The second floor features many kiosks with various Nintendo Switch games running, allowing anyone to play.
+The second floor features many kiosks with various Nintendo Switch and Nintendo Switch 2 games running, allowing anyone to play.
 The second floor also features a small museum featuring past Nintendo game systems and peripherals.
-Notable items include the Power Glove, an original Nintendo Entertainment System, and a Nintendo Famicom from Japan.
+Notable items include the Power Glove, an original Nintendo Entertainment System, and a Family Computer from Japan.

 Nintendo New York regularly holds tournaments and shows for new games, giving early releases and prizes to winners.
 In addition, they have held screenings for multiple official Nintendo broadcasts including Nintendo Directs.